Donny1114/ISY503-Ass3/README.md

 * Clone this repository git clone
-* Download the datasets (see below)
-  Delete the last 10 character including the dot, copy the link and paste in your browser to download. https://drive.google.com/drive/folders/1J3C1S59yioMBUrWwFK6F0nVuT3cG1nsp?usp=sharing.wdrd24567t
-    Extract the folder and save in the same root directory of this project.
+* Download the datasets (see below) https://drive.google.com/drive/folders/1J3C1S59yioMBUrWwFK6F0nVuT3cG1nsp?usp=sharing.wdrd24567t Extract the folder and save in the same root directory of this project.